| Title: | Parametric Quantile Regression Models for Bounded Data |

 Reparameterization

-gives the density, pughne
+dughne gives the density, pughne gives the distribution function,

-gives the quantile function and rughne
+qughne gives the quantile function and rughne generates random deviates.

 Invalid arguments will return an error message.